uwsbel/sbel-reproducibility/2026/Sha-ACMD-OffroadControl/README.md

 - **Implementation, benchmarks, and evidence**: https://github.com/ksha23/acmd-offroad-control (public).
-The repository is the paper-value closure: every tracked file participates in producing a figure, table, or number in the manuscript, `docs/PAPER_TABLE_VALUE_PROVENANCE.md` maps each published value to the generation and command that regenerate it, and the publish boundary (`benchmarking/publish_paper_figures.py`) refuses any result that cannot verify its recorded source digests against the commit it names. `benchmarking/verify_provenance_chain.py` enforces
+The repository is the paper-value closure: every tracked file participates in producing a figure, table, or number in the manuscript, the claim-by-claim provenance registry and the preregistrations accompany the paper as supplementary material, and the publish boundary (`benchmarking/publish_paper_figures.py`) refuses any result that cannot verify its recorded source digests against the commit it names. `benchmarking/verify_provenance_chain.py` enforces